 Visit the famous Glowworm Caves at Waitomo.

-Stay in some lovely two bedroom apartments suitable for the family.
+Stay in some lovely two-bedroom luxury apartments suitable for all the family.

 Visit the scenic Abel Tasman National Park and keep your eyes peeled for seals.